Seb2810/blog-sanity/README.md

 ## Example Shema

-Accordian than ca can be repetead 25 times
+Accordian that can be repetead 25 times
 ```ts
 import { defineField, defineType } from "sanity";